-A landlord is able to apply to the NCAT to evict an 'impacted tenant' for rental arrears, but the landlord must be able to demonstrate they have taken part in 'good faith' rent reduction negotiations with the tenant, including through the formal negotiation process faciltated by NSW Fair Trading.
+A landlord is able to apply to the Tribunal to evict an 'impacted tenant' for rental arrears, but the landlord must be able to demonstrate they have taken part in 'good faith' rent reduction negotiations with the tenant, including through the formal negotiation process faciltated by NSW Fair Trading.
 If the landlord and tenant are unsuccessful at reaching a mutually agreed outcome initially, either the tenant or landlord can seek assistance from Fair Trading to help formally mediate further negotiations.
 See COVID-19 Guide: Rent negotiations

 A landlord can only seek to terminate the tenancy agreement of an 'impacted tenant' after formal negotiations via the Fair Trading dispute resolution process have failed.
 The Tribunal has discretion in each case to assess whether it is fair and reasonable to evict in the circumstances.

 A COVID-19 'impacted tenant' is defined as a tenant in a household (meaning any tenants or other persons living together in the same residential premises) which has had a reduction or loss of work and/or income because of the pandemic AND as a result, the weekly household income has been reduced by 25%.

 Your renting household needs to be able to demonstrate any 1 or more rent paying members of the household have:

 lost employment or income as a result of the impact of the COVID-19 pandemic, or had a reduction in work hours or income as a result of the impact of the COVID-19 pandemic, or had to stop working, or materially reduce the member’s work hours, because of – the member’s illness with COVID-19, or another member of the household’s illness with COVID-19, or the member’s carer responsibilities for a family member ill with COVID-19